mobieto/lua-table-functions/README.md

 # lua table functions

-A module containing some custom table functions that Lua doesnt have
+some table functions that lua doesnt have